This topic defines terminology related to the Megaport network and services.

 Elastic connectivity is a term used to define a connection that provides businesses the flexibility to vary connectivity service requirements based on demand.
-Megaport customers can provision an elastic interconnection for as short as a day or as long as they need, for as small as 1 Mbps to as much as 10 Gbps.
+Megaport customers can provision an elastic interconnection for as short as a day or as long as they need, with speeds ranging from 1 Mbps to 10 Gbps.

 Ethernet Virtual Private Line (EVPL)

 EVPL allows for service multiplexing at the UNI (unlike EPL).
 This capability allows more than one EVC to be supported at the UNI where the EPL does not allow this.
 Second, an EVPL need not provide as much transparency of Service Frames as with an EPL (Definition: MEF).

 fully qualified domain name (FQDN)